 The dark kitchen business model

 There are six types of dark kitchen models.
-Although you may be in the dark about them right now, knowing how they work and their outcomes are crucial for the success of your virtual kitchen.
-Understanding the different dark kitchen models is key to knowing which suits your business model and is the first step to starting your dark kitchen!
+Although you may be in the dark about them right now, knowing how they work and their outcomes is crucial for the success of your virtual kitchen.
+Understanding the different dark kitchen models is critical to knowing which suits your business model and is the first step to starting your dark kitchen!

-Traditional dark kitchen: This is when one brand owns or rents a single dark kitchen location, usually specializing in one type of cuisine.
+A traditional dark kitchen is when one brand owns or rents a single dark kitchen location, usually specializing in one type of cuisine.
 Traditional dark kitchens tend to rely on third-party delivery channels for business.

 Multi-brand dark kitchen: This is when multiple brands share one cloud kitchen under a parent company.
 The brands offer different cuisines and dishes while sharing the kitchen and equipment.
 This ecosystem allows them to maximize efficiency and keep operational costs low.